-Pioneer social reformer and Dalit rights activist, Ayyankali was born in Venganoor, Thiruvananthapuram, in the princely state of Travancore.
+Pioneer social reformer and Dalit rights activist, Ayyankali (also known as Ayyan Kali) was born in Venganoor, Thiruvananthapuram, in the princely state of Travancore.
 In today’s edition of This Day in History, you can read all about the life and stellar contribution of Ayyankali, social reformer, for the IAS exam.

 - Ayyankali was one of the first social reformers to come from a Dalit family.
 He was born to parents Ayyan and Mala, and belonged to the Pulaya community which was considered ‘untouchable’ in Travancore/Kerala.